 Working remotely even post the pandemic has been the reality for many and, certainly, it’s here to stay.
 It has helped offset costs for many companies whilst driving productivity and innovation.

 We reached out to John Appleman, Senior IT Project Manager for AppleManagement Client, to hear how remote working has changed the industry drastically.

-About The Speaker: John Appleman
+About John Appleman

 John helps organizations improve by leveraging IT to capture business opportunities.
 His extensive experience in managing software package implementation and custom application development, hands-on business process re-engineering and change management, has made him an invaluable asset in every company he’s worked for.
 Currently, he’s the Senior IT Project Manager for AppleManagement Client.